OpenCSGs/csghub-server/tests/README.md

 ### What to Test in Integration Tests

-Integration tests involve starting multiple services and interacting with real databases (as opposed to database unit tests, which use in-memory or transactional databases and roll back changes after the test).
+Integration tests involve starting multiple services and save data to database (as opposed to database unit tests, which use in-memory transaction and roll back changes after the test).
 Writing too many integration tests can significantly slow down the testing process, so here are three key suggestions:

 1. **Group related actions into single test cases**: For example, basic CRUD operations can be tested in a single test case.
 However, avoid overloading tests.
 Separate unrelated actions, such as API and Git operations, into different tests.
 2. **Prioritize the most used features**: Focus on testing the 80% of use cases that are most commonly used in your service.
 These are the most critical and should not fail.